-Japanese vocal performer hailing from distant Shiretoko in Hokkaido who now resides in London.
-Hatis Noit’s accomplished range is astonishingly self-taught, inspired by everything she could find from Gagaku — Japanese classical music — and operatic styles, Bulgarian and Gregorian chanting, to avant-garde and pop vocalists.
+Hatis Noit is a Japanese vocal performer, hailing from distant Shiretoko in Hokkaido, who now resides in London.
+Her accomplished range is astonishingly self-taught, inspired by everything she could find from Gagaku — Japanese classical music — and operatic styles, Bulgarian and Gregorian chanting, to avant-garde and pop vocalists.

 It was at the age of 16, during a trek in Nepal to Buddha’s birthplace, when she realised singing was her calling.
 While staying at a women’s temple in Lumbini, one morning on a walk Hatis Noit heard someone singing.
 On further investigation it was a female monk singing Buddhist chants, alone.
 The sound moved her so intensely she was instantly aware of the visceral power of the human voice; a primal and instinctive instrument that connects us to the very essence of humanity, nature and our universe.